ThomasLuypaert/soundscapeR/README.md

 the diversity of acoustic traits across the time-frequency domain of sound files.
 To date, over 60 acoustic indices have been developed, each of which reflects some aspect of the diversity of acoustic traits in a sound file.
-These acoustic indices have been succesfully used as descriptors of landscape configuration and ecosystem health, diel patterns in different environments, seasonal changes in soundscapes, and habitat identity, among others.
+These acoustic indices have been successfully used as descriptors of landscape configuration and ecosystem health, diel patterns in different environments, seasonal changes in soundscapes, and habitat identity, among others.
 Finally, acoustic indices have also